Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Methods

 The Navier-Stokes equations can be written as

 in which $\bm{q}=(u \;v)^T$ in 2D and $\bm{q}=(u\;v\;w)^T$ in 3D, $p$ is the pressure, $\sigma$ is an absorption term (taken as zero) and $\nu$ is the viscosity coefficient.
-This equation is discretised similarly to the Burgers equation (Equation~\eqref{Burgers-eqn}), but with a source of $\bm{s}=-\nabla p$.

-The boundary conditions here are enforced by using a method similar to zero padding but populating the padding with a value if we have a Dirichlet boundary condition that is not zero and if we have a no-normal derivative boundary condition populating the corresponding field with the values next to the padding region.
+The momentum equations are discretised similarly to the Burgers equation (see Figure~\ref{pages5-6-tikzversion-left}), but with a source of $\bm{s}=-\nabla p$.
+We solve for both the velocity components and combine the resulting convolutional operations within one architecture as shown in Figure~\ref{pages5-6-tikzversion-right}.
+To solve for pressure, we use a projection-based method formed by manipulating the discretised equations according to Algorithm~\ref{alg:projection}, see also Figure~\ref{pages5-6-tikzversion-btm}.
+Boundary conditions are enforced as before, through padding.
+We populate the padding with the specified value if we have Dirichlet boundary conditions.
+If we have a zero normal-derivative boundary condition, we populate the corresponding field with the values that are adjacent to the padding region.

-Here we use a projection based solution method formed by manipulating the discretised equations which results in (see Figure~\ref{pages5-6} for a summary - bottom diagram):
+We use a finite element discretisation based on bilinear rectangular (in 2D) and quadrilateral (in 3D) finite elements for the advection terms.
+We use the 27 point stencil for the diffusion and advection operators in 3D implemented with $3\times 3\times 3$ filters.
+The advection and diffusion operators are described in the appendix.